About the Author

 On what makes a neurodiverse relationship work…

 The most successful neurodiverse relationships are the ones where the needs and expectations are well matched.
 Sometimes when both partners are on the spectrum, there may be a deeper understanding if they share the same interests and have similar needs.
-When there is a neurotypical partner and one with an Asperger/autism profile, there can be a recognition of their neurological differences and a genuine willingness to accommodate each other.
+When there is a neurotypical partner and an Autistic partner, there can be a recognition of their neurological differences and a genuine willingness to accommodate each other.
 They may also have different needs they can coordinate, such as one partner’s need for social time with a group of friends, which can be scheduled to coincide with the other partner’s need for solitude.

 In any neurodiverse relationship, sometimes a person might not meet their partner’s needs and expectations, not because they are oblivious or trying to hurt their partner, but because it is something they simply cannot do.
 It’s about reaching a balance that is good enough for both people.
 But you need an understanding of neurological differences, the building of compassion for each other, and the communications skills to get there.

 Subscribe for AANE weekly emails, monthly news, updates, and more!